 The Holland Glen Trail is an easy 0.8 mile loop hike up to the small waterfall - Holland Glen, in Belchertown, Massachusetts.
 Hop Brook Falls is the main attraction on this trail and is well worth the trip in the early Spring, the dead of winter, or after a recent rainfall.
-The falls starts off on a gradual slope heading down the creek on a large rock formation before falling about 6 or 7 feet into the pool below.
+The waterfall starts off on a gradual slope heading down the creek on a large rock formation before falling about 6 or 7 feet into the pool below.
 The surrounding forest is mainly coniferous, so the entire area just feels like a hidden gem in the middle of western Massachusetts.